apache/druid/docs/development/extensions-core/protobuf.md

 }
 ```

-## Adding protobuf messages to Kafka
+## Adding Protobuf messages to Kafka

-If necessary, from your Kafka installation directory run the following command to create the kafka topic
+If necessary, from your Kafka installation directory run the following command to create the Kafka topic

 ```
 ./bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic metrics_pb